Things to Do in Saint Joseph Missouri

 Krug Park.

-Krug Park is located in Saint Joseph at the northernmost end of Parkway St. Joseph.
-It has extensive landscaping and flowers, and features structures in the style of the Italian Renaissance.
-The park is a popular spot for both residents and visitors to the city.
+Krug Park can found at Parkway St. Joseph's northern end in Saint Joseph.
+It boasts extensive landscaping and flowerbeds as well as Italian Renaissance-style structures.
+This park is a popular choice for city residents and visitors.
 This park offers many activities, such as a nature trail and a playground.
 There is also a cafe.

 St. Joseph is a city in and the county seat of Buchanan County, Missouri.
 Small parts of St. Joseph extend into Andrew County.[2]
 Located on the Missouri River, it is the principal city of the St. Joseph Metropolitan Statistical Area, which includes Buchanan, Andrew, and DeKalb counties in Missouri and Doniphan County, Kansas.
 As of the 2020 census, St. Joseph had a total population of 72,473, making it the eighth largest city in the state, and the third largest in Northwest Missouri.[3]
 St. Joseph is located roughly thirty miles north of the Kansas City, Missouri, city limits and approximately 125 miles south of Omaha, Nebraska.